nystudio107/craft-transcoder/docs/docs/using.md

 The file format setting `audioEncoder` is preset to what you’ll need to generate `mp3` audio files, but it can also generate `aac`, `ogg`, or any other format that `ffmpeg` supports.
 See the `config.php` file for details

+## Queued GIF Encoding

+When `queueGifsOnAssetUpload` is enabled, newly uploaded GIF Assets are converted using Craft’s queue and `queuedGifOptions`.
+This does not change the existing `craft.transcoder.getGifUrl()` response or its on-demand behavior.
+Queue failures are reported as failed Craft jobs.

 ## Getting Transcoding Progress

 Transcoding of video/audio files can take quite a bit of time, so Transcoder provides you with a way to get the status of any currently running transcoding operation via `craft.transcoder.getVideoProgressUrl()` or `craft.transcoder.getAudioProgressUrl()`.
 For example: